eligosource/eventsourced/README.md

     [processor] event = foo (2)
     [destination] event = 'processed 2 event messages so far'

-When receiving event messages from a channel, destinations must confirm the receipt of that message by calling `Message.confirm()` which asynchronously writes a confirmation (an <i>acknowledgement</i>) to the journal that the message has been successfully delivered.
+When receiving event messages from a channel, destinations must confirm the receipt of that message by calling `Message.confirm()` which asynchronously writes a confirmation (an *Eventsourced*) to the journal that the message has been successfully delivered.
 Later, you'll also see how destination implementors can add confirmation functionality with the stackable [`Confirm`](http://eligosource.github.com/eventsourced/#org.eligosource.eventsourced.core.Confirm) trait.

-This [First steps](#first-steps) guide is a rather low-level introduction to the <i>Eventsourced</i> library.
+This [First steps](#first-steps) guide is a rather low-level introduction to the *Eventsourced* library.
 More advanced library features will be presented in the following sections.

 Stackable traits
 ----------------